Licoy/ChatGPTs/README_EN.md

 ### Already supported
 - [x] All functions of the original `ChatGPT-Next-Web`
+- [x] StableAI
+  - [x] Support for Stable Image Ultra
+  - [x] Support for Stable Image Core
+  - [x] Support for Stable Diffusion 3
+- [x] Midjourney `(unofficial)`
-- [x] Midjourney `Imgine` `Upscale` `Variation` `Zoom` `Vary` `Pan` `Reroll` `Describe` `Blend` and many other operations, perfect support for any operation after Midjourney image generation
+  - [x] Midjourney `Imgine` `Upscale` `Variation` `Zoom` `Vary` `Pan` `Reroll` `Describe` `Blend` and many other operations, perfectly supporting any operation after Midjourney image generation
-- [x] Midjourney Vary Region Support
+  - [x] Midjourney region redrawing (Vary Region) support
   - [x] Midjourney reference image
   - [x] Drawing progress percentage, real-time image display
-- [x] Support Stable Image Ultra
-- [x] Support Stable Image Core
-- [x] Support Stable Diffusion 3

-## MJ Proxy API support
+## MidjourneyAPI description
-> The Midjourney-related API capabilities of this project are supported by the [trueai-org/midjourney-proxy](https://github.com/trueai-org/midjourney-proxy) open source project or similar projects.
-Before using this project, you need to build this service yourself or use the API of a third-party transit platform.
+> The Midjourney-related API interface of this project uses the following open source projects or similar projects to provide API generation capability support.
+Before using this project, you need to build this service yourself, or use the API of a third-party transit platform.

-### Midjourney-Proxy
+### Open Source Midjourney-Proxy
 - Project address: [trueai-org/midjourney-proxy](https://github.com/trueai-org/midjourney-proxy)
-- Supported systems: Linux / Windows / MacOS
-- Deployment method: Docker, one-click script, installation package, etc.

 ### Third-party transfer API
 > The following is a third-party transfer API.
 This project does not provide any guarantee.
 Please choose to use it by yourself.
 If you encounter any questions, please contact the corresponding platform customer service.